What sort of doughnut would sum up a holiday for you? A Berliner in Berlin? An Italian bombolini?

 Fans of sweet-salty-meaty combos will adore these maple-glazed doughnuts with ‘bacon chips’ on top.
 Use thinly sliced, streaky bacon here for extra crunch.

-Made with copha (vegetable shortening) and evaporated milk, these American doughnuts, or beignets, are absolute deep-fried joy.
+Made with copha (vegetable shortening) and evaporated milk, these American doughnuts, or beignets, are an absolute deep-fried joy.
 Dust generously with icing sugar and enjoy warm.

 Doughnuts aren’t generally thought of as a ‘health food’ but these gluten-free goodies carry plenty of wholesome ingredients.
 Oat and almond flours come together for the batter, while psyllium husk delivers fibre and structure in the absence of gluten.
 We can’t explain the health benefit of the mocha-glaze, but hey a little indulgence is allowed!